koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

 ## Anticipated questions

-But `TurnTrout`, my job needs email / \[other special reason why this doesn’t work for me\].
+`TurnTrout`, my job needs email / \[other special reason why this doesn’t work for me\].
 : I concede that my rules are probably not best for your situation.
-But have you thought about the issue for five minutes?
+However, have you thought about the issue for five minutes?
 Could you ask your boss if you can check email once a day and otherwise take phone calls?
 Maybe you don’t restrict email, but stop looking at websites like Reddit or Hacker News or Marginal Revolution or Facebook or Twitter?
 Are there other creative solutions waiting to be uncovered?
 Have you tried?

 : If your team uses Slack for asynchronous communication, once- or twice-daily checks should be fine.
 If you use it for synchronous communication, perhaps establish a daily “office hour” when you’ll be on Slack, or even coordinate with your team to establish a daily “Slack hour” where people are expected to be online.
 Or something else.
 The point is to establish the main benefits you reap from each digital affordance, and then find a plan which minimizes the costs you pay for those benefits.

 I’m already good about my internet usage.
 : This might be true!
 I know exactly one person for whom I’m quite confident this is true (Andrew Critch), and maybe there are more among my friends whom I don’t know about.
-This might be you if you already use services based on their costs and benefits, often using websites in unintended ways (like blocking all recommendations on YouTube via the Unhook add-on \[[Chrome](https://chrome.google.com/webstore/detail/unhook-remove-youtube-rec/khncfooichmfjbepaaaebmommgaepoid), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youtube-recommended-videos/)\]), and spending far less time than average (e.g. only checking email very infrequently).
+This might be you if you already use services based on their costs and benefits, often using websites in unintended ways (like blocking all recommendations on YouTube via the Unhook add-on \[[Chrome](https://chrome.google.com/webstore/detail/unhook-remove-youtube-rec/khncfooichmfjbepaaaebmommgaepoid), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youtube-recommended-videos/)\]), and spending far less time than average (e.g. only checking email infrequently).

 : I’d still bet against it.
 I would have said I was good about my internet usage, and it _was_ true—in a relative sense.
 I think people (motivatedly) underestimate how much time they waste, perhaps because it can feel bad and embarrassing to admit the problem.

-But how will I stay in touch with people?
+How will I stay in touch with people?
 I’m already lonely.
 : Excellent question!
 Reallocate low-quality social time to high-quality social time.
 Instead of checking if some half-friends liked your FB status, call up a buddy and grab a beer, or go to a meetup, or join a club.

 # Benefits of the declutter